Copyright © 2001-2020 Sue B.V.

 <email@example.com> so we can take

 In case new objectives are published, the book will follow shortly thereafter.
-The book for version 3 of the objectives is still available but is not maintained and will disappear shortly after version 4 is active.

 The authors use the DocBook documentation standard for this book.